The day 31st May is celebrated as “World No Tobacco Day”. Hence today, let’s understand the scientific and spiritual aspects of overcoming addictions.

 What is an addiction?

 Addictions are of different kinds.
-Addiction to substances such as tobacco, alcohol, drugs or towards gadgets, internet, shopping, etc. Addiction refers to someone looking for a desire (happiness or pleasure) or temporary gratification at a wrong place (cigarette or TV).
+Addiction to substances such as tobacco, alcohol, drugs or towards gadgets, the internet, shopping, etc. Addiction refers to someone looking for a desire (happiness or pleasure) or temporary gratification at a wrong place (cigarette or TV).
 The desire for happiness is very genuine, but the means to get it is wrong.
 No wonder happiness eludes them.

 How to give up an addiction?

 Giving up an addiction is simple.
 If a child is playing with a knife, what do you do?
 If you forcibly snatch the knife, they will resist and even injure themselves.

 Instead, give the child a toy to play with.
 They will automatically leave the knife.

 Similarly, when someone is shown the spiritual way to fill themselves with true happiness through spiritual knowledge and meditation, they automatically get rid of addictions and wrongdoings.